 The longer answer is, I have a day job completely unrelated to my passions where, granted, most days I am in front of a computer in an air conditioned office, but where they often need me to do the type of physical work your grandpa would be proud of me for, so proud he might even offer me a pinch of his prized snuff.
 Such days have been coming with increasingly regularity and I've found that there is a sense of satisfaction to be had from a hard day of labor.
 You grandpa would be so proud of that sentiment he'd oh wait I already made that joke.

 But I also write both a regular sports column (and have for 10+ years) for a a website you've never heard of (proudest moment: my column being praised by the BBC) and I am a Middle Eastern Affairs correspondent for another website you've never heard of.
 I am no Middle East expert, faaaaar from it, but it was an opportunity that sounded interesting so I took it.
 These things (freelance assignments, writing opportunities) have sort of been falling into my lap lately and I am aware of how lucky I am for it.
-All this stuff pays literally chump change, don't misunderstand; I'm probably poorer than you.
-But I am successful and when I want something that hinges on my ability to express myself, I usually get it.
+So I make my pocket change in about equal measure from those two things.